-Hydrant flushing is an absolute necessity in helping the City maintain its system and ensure it is providing safe potable water to its customers.
+Hydrant flushing is helps the City maintain its system and provide safe potable water to its customers.
 The EPA recommends hydrant flushing be performed twice a year.

 Two weeks before Public Works staff begins spring or fall flush of the water system, the City switches from using Chloramines to Free Chlorine as the main disinfectant.
 This brief, scheduled change in disinfectant is a standard water treatment industry practice to keep the system clean and free of potentially harmful bacteria throughout the year.
 Many utilities throughout the country that use chloramines as a distribution system disinfectant convert to free chlorine before for water line flushing.
 By switching to free chlorine the City is shocking the system, which will help with any biological matter in the water becoming accustomed to the chloramine disinfectant that is routinely used.